 Automatic positioning on mobile devices is usually implemented as a client-based application.
 This means that the position is determined directly on the smartphone and is not acquired via a server.
 Since the position data does not leave the device, this is explicitly advantageous with regard to data protection considerations.
-An app is required to determine the location, otherwise the necessary system information (Bluetooth) cannot be accessed.
+An app is required to determine the location, otherwise the necessary system information (Bluetooth/UWB) cannot be accessed.

 A server-based approach is also possible, but is associated with technical challenges and significantly higher latency times.
 Read more about the differences between client-based and server-based positioning here.